Tamschi/flourish/flourish/README.md

 ## Using a different runtime

-You can use a different [`pollinate`] runtime with the included types and macros (but ideally, alias these items for your own use):
+You can use a different [`isoprenoid`] runtime with the included types and macros (but ideally, alias these items for your own use):

 ```rust
 use flourish::{signals_helper, GlobalSignalRuntime, SignalSR, Announcer, SubscriptionSR, Update};